GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Principles {#principles}

-Where the guidelines below are insufficient, these principles apply in descending order of priority:
+These principles apply in descending order of priority:

 1. **Clarity**: The code's purpose and rationale is clear to the reader
 2. **Idiomaticity**: The code should be written using idiomatic, community-driven coding practices
-3. **Consistency**: The code has the same implementation from language to language
+3. **Consistency**: The code has the same implementation from language-to-language
 4. **Simplicity**: The code accomplishes its goal in the simplest way possible
 5. **Portability**: The code should be able to run locally or in the Cloud
 6. **Maintainability**: The code is written such that it can be easily